RMS-DAIM/Python-for-Bioimage-Analysis/README.md

   * Restart Jupyter Lab.
 2. Instead of plots you see 'Loading widget...'.
 You probably just need to completely shut down Jupyter Lab and restart it.

+### A Note on 'Releases'

+For each time this course is delivered we will create a new release.
+We will use a two number naming system, e.g. `v1.0`; this first number will be changed for each new delivery, the second number (after the point) will be updated when minor changes relating to that delivery are made.

+As an example: the release for the first time this course was delivered is `v1.0`; however, this does not include the recordings for all lectures.
+These will be added later as new versions, e.g. `v1.2`.
+The second time this course is delivered, we will update the version number to `v2.0`.

+A list of major releases will be kept updated in this file:

+* `v1.*` - Materials for the course delivered 2019-12-09 -- 2019-12-13 at the Bioinformatics Training Room, Craik-Marshall Building, Downing Site, University of Cambridge, UK